On occasion one may read in my notes a comment that I can or cannot “Feel the Stones”. What in the world does that mean?

 If you’re having a difficult times with this, try this exercise while having optimal Earth shielding.
 See the chart in Sidereal Time and Psychic Ability

-Lastly I think everyone should have some good quality deep purple amythest (not faded) and rose quartz given our stressful lifestyles.
+As an aside, given our stressful lifestyles, I think everyone should have some good quality deep purple amythest (not faded) and rose quartz.
 Are you surprised I did not suggest some grounding stones?

 Off topic, below is a pix of my blue kyanite bar I use to recover from soul-retrieval strains.
 I take this stone to TMI for the advanced courses in the event I or others need this first-aid.
 In the past, besides myself, a couple of people have successfully benefited from this stone’s treatment for their own psychic strains as well.